QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

   *  eigenvalues of the inverse of a matrix are  inverses of  eigenvalues of the matrix

-  * a matrix and its transpose have the same eigenvalues
+  * a matrix and its transpose share eigenvalues

 It then follows from equation {eq}`eq4`  that the eigenvalues of $M$ occur in reciprocal pairs: if $\lambda$ is an